Panicum

+Description

 The flowers are produced in a well-developed panicle often up to 60 cm in length with numerous seeds, which are 1–6 mm long and 1–2 mm broad.
 The fruits are developed from a two-flowered spikelet.
 Only the upper floret of each spikelet is fertile; the lower floret is sterile or staminate.
 Both glumes are present and well developed.

+Taxonomy

+Phylogenetic studies found the genus as previously circumscribed was polyphyletic, and several species have been reassigned to other genera.
+Most species in section Stolonifera of subgenus Phanopyrum were transferred to Ocellochloa, while P. venezuelae was placed in the new monotypic genus Drakkaria.

+Well-known species include P. miliaceum (proso millet) and P. virgatum (switchgrass).